Adding OS extensions to the host system

 -A/--apply-live option can be used to apply changes live and have them persist.

-This example shows on how to install the text editor
+This example shows how to install the fully fledged

 |In the future, we will have a more Ignition-friendly method of doing this with stronger guarantees.
 See upstream issues butane#81 and fedora-coreos-tracker#681 for more information.|